blocklet/media-kit/.aigne/doc-smith/docs/guides-handling-uploads.md

 # Handling Uploads

-Once a file is successfully uploaded, you often need to perform actions on both the server and the client.
-On the backend, you might save file metadata to a database.
-On the frontend, you'll want to update the UI with the new file's URL.
-This guide explains how to use the `onUploadFinish` callbacks in both `@blocklet/uploader-server` and `@blocklet/uploader` to manage the post-upload process.
+After a file is successfully uploaded, you often need to perform actions on both the client and server.
+This guide explains how to use the `onUploadFinish` callback in both the `@blocklet/uploader` frontend component and the `@blocklet/uploader-server` middleware to process files and their metadata.

-The entire process involves a coordinated effort between the frontend component and the backend middleware.
-Here's a high-level overview of the data flow:
+The frontend callback is ideal for updating the UI, while the backend callback is used for server-side tasks like saving file information to a database.

+### The Upload Flow

+The following diagram illustrates the complete process, from a user dropping a file to the final UI update, showing how the frontend and backend callbacks work together.

 ```d2
 direction: down